mikechen66/keras_frcnn_tf2/README.md

 ## Out of box model to predict

 The original author has trained a model to predict kitti.
-I will update a dropbox link here later.

 ## Kitti Dataset: